reith/Dropbox-Uploader/README.md

 So, when running this script using cron, please keep in mind the following:
 * Remember to setup the script with the user used to run the cron job
 * Use always the -f option to specify the full configuration file path, because sometimes in the cron environment the home folder path is not detected correctly
-* My advise is, for security reasons, to don't share the same configuration file with different users
+* My advice is, for security reasons, to not share the same configuration file with different users

 ## How to setup a proxy